restore280/governance/BYLAWS.md

    - The process protects all parties from retaliation, maintains confidentiality, considers power dynamics, and provides support resources.
    - Employees may bring advocates to discussions, submit anonymous concerns, propose systemic solutions, and appeal decisions to the President.
 2. **<a id="termination"></a>Termination.**
    - The corporation uses a supportive separation path.
-Steps: clarify expectations and give specific feedback; offer supports such as mentorship, workload adjustment, or training; explore role redesign or project transfer; if misalignment persists, offer mutual separation with fair severance bands published by the Compliance Lead.
+Steps: clarify expectations and give specific feedback; offer supports such as mentorship, workload adjustment, or training; explore role redesign or project transfer; if misalignment persists, offer mutual separation with fair severance bands defined in the governance repository.
 Immediate separation may occur for safety, harassment, illegality, or severe policy violations.
 All steps are documented; retaliation is prohibited.
    - When employment ends, including retirement under Article V.6, all shares of any kind are returned to the corporation and cancelled as of the separation date.

 ---